fromcoaltogold/fromcoaltogold/README.md

 **Where People Come to Get Inspired 🖤💛**

+## 🌍 About

 FROM COAL TO GOLD is a community for growth and transformation, helping people move from where they are to where they want to be.
 It’s about turning potential into real results through mindset, discipline, and consistency.

-## 🌍 About

-This project documents the journey of **Kingsley Nwoye (KINGSGOLD)** and the belief that nobody starts perfect, but anyone can become valuable through growth, self development, and creating value for others.

 ## 🎯 Mission